stacklane/docs/🗄/Article/users/scripting.md

 });
 ```

-We've created a new Group, created a new GroupUser profile,
+In this example we've created a new Group, created a new GroupUser profile,
-then assigned the current user to the GroupUser profile, along with the pre-defined role GroupOwner.
+then assigned the current User to the GroupUser profile, along with the pre-defined role GroupOwner.

 GroupOwner must be a previously [defined role](/🗄/Article/users/roles.md).

 ## Checking Roles

-To check whether a user profile is assigned a specific role, use `hasRole`:
+To check whether a Profile is assigned a specific role, use `hasRole`:

 ```javascript
 import {Role} from '👤';